wilsomwong/Asus-TUF-FX504GE-Hackintosh/MacOS Monterey/README.md

 - Nvidia GTX1050Ti (Not suppoted)
 - Bluetooth (Just wait new kext to compatible MacOS Monterey , input latest bluetooth kext compitable for another MacOS)

-## In processing for test working (Give some time for me to test)
+## In processing for test working & Fix the problem list
-- Headphone Jack
+- Headphone Jack (Waiting for TEST)
 - Sleep & Wake (Sleep Death Problem when sleep too long time)
+- WebCam (Not Working after sleep)
+- AppleTV,AppleMusic and more have some bug (DRM problem)

 ## BenchMark
 ![Screenshot 2021-06-13 at 12 52 06 PM](https://user-images.githubusercontent.com/85815874/121795848-0f843900-cc47-11eb-8b66-eff358a82c7d.png)